 Use only enough mortar to fill in the low areas of the surface and to make the entire surface level, plumb and smooth.
-Allow leveling coat to cure for 24 - 72 hours at 70°F (21°C).
+Allow leveling coat to cure for 24 - 72 hours at 70° F (21° C).

-Wet area installations can be waterproofed with HYDRO BAN® or 9235 Waterproofing Membrane.
+Wet area installations can be waterproofed with HYDRO BAN® Cementitious Waterproofing, HYDRO BAN XP, HYDRO BAN or 9235 Waterproofing Membrane.

-NOTE: Some glass tile manufacturers prohibit the use of a waterproofing or crack isolation membrane under their tile.
-Follow glass tile manufacturer's specific installation requirements for use of waterproofing membranes, antifracture membranes and vapor barrier placement.
+NOTE: Some glass tile manufacturers prohibit the use of certain types of waterproofing or crack isolation membranes under their tile.
+Follow glass tile manufacturer's specific installation requirements for use of waterproofing membranes, anti-fracture membranes and vapor barrier placement.